jhjonathanlee/LoLWatch/README.md

-LCS schedule and points tracker
+LCS schedule and points tracker.
+All data is from na.lolesports.com.

-checkout na.lolesports.com for Riot's official website
 ======